PacoVu/IODClientForWindowsUniversal/README.md

 >Sends a GET request to an IDOL OnDemand API.

 *Parameters:*
->params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+>Params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.

 >Note:

 >In the case of a parameter type is an array<>, the key must be defined as "arrays" and the value must be a Dictionary<String,String> object with the key is the parameter name and the values separated by commas ","

 >E.g.:
+##
     var entity_array = new Dictionary<String, String>
     {
         {"entity_type", "people_eng,places_eng"}